-An old city on one of Kampala’s hills rests Old Kampala, an adornment of the city’s past glory flanked by gothic architecture and people going about their businesses.
-A quick glance shows that there is generally less traffic and congestion and less economic activity on the hill.
+Old Kampala, an adornment of the city’s past glory flanked by Gothic and colonial style architecture, rests on one of Kampala district’s hills.
+A quick glance shows that there is generally less traffic and economic activity on the hill.

 But not for Simon Kirumira, a meticulous young man who pays homage to the revolutionary ideas he has conceived on this hill.
 Most notably, is the idea turned into product targeted at improving lives of more than 2 million people in Kampala and the neighbouring outskirts.